brendanconnolly/BlogPosts/WeekendTesting/WeekendTesting_4_Heuristics.md

  The group had mixed feelings, but there was definite consensus that learning to test is best done through human interactions and mentoring.

 I understand the lure of test cases, I even see how the could have some potential value as reference material.
 I just don't believe they actually *teach*.
-In fact I think executing someone else's test script increases the likelihood that you will turn off or ignore your testing spideysense.
-You are a soldier in the militarty following orders, if it's not documented it's not important.
+In fact I think executing another persons test script increases the likelihood that you will turn off or ignore your testing spidey-sense.
+You are a soldier in the military following orders, if it's not documented it's not important.

 ### A Call to Action

 It took me a long time knowing about [Weekend Testing](http://weekendtesting.com/) before I actually got involved.
 I regret that, I learn every time I go.
 I take away insight, I meet fellow testers from all over the world and I get energized about testing.
+Feel free to check out my other [experience reports](http://www.brendanconnolly.net/category/weekend-testing/) if you need more convincing.

 So pick a session and just show up, practice your craft and you might just enjoy yourself...